Generating Executable Action Plans with Environmentally-Aware Language Models: APPROACH

 \subsection{Action Step Generation}

-As in Huang et al., 2022 \cite{huang2022language}, we sample the $LM_P$ multiple times using prompt $Pr_a$ to get $k$ samples for each action step, and the LLM generation probability associated with each sample ($P_a$). $P_a$ gives a score for how relevant the planner LM thinks the action is to the current action plan and prompt.
-However, since the output of the language model is unconstrained, it can include infeasible actions that the agent cannot actually accomplish.
-To make sure the actions generated are executable, we map each sample to its \textit{closest admissible action}.
-We calculate the closest admissible action ($a^{'}_s$) to a sample action $a_s$ as the admissible action that maximises the action matching score given by:
+As in Huang et al., 2022 \cite{huang2022language}, we sample the $LM_P$ multiple times using prompt $Pr_a$ to get $k$ samples for each action step, and the LLM generation probability associated with each sample step ($P_a$). $P_a$ gives a score for how relevant the planner LM thinks the sample is to the current action plan and prompt.
+However, since the output of the language model is unconstrained, it can include infeasible steps that the agent cannot actually execute.
+To make sure the actions generated are executable, we map each sample to its closest admissible action step that maximises the action matching score given by:

-Where $S_M(a_s, a_v) = C(LM_T(a_s), LM_T(a_v))$ and $A_v$ is the corpus of all admissible atomic actions.
-We also include a penalty for actions that match previous actions to discourage action plan loops.